DanBuda11/collapsable-nav/README.md

 * Collapsable for mobile breakpoints
 * Instructions in comments on how to modify & customize
 * Preset color variables
+* Easy to add navbar component & SASS into any React project

 Built using: